Julia Glenn

 Jacques Lee Wood

-As a recording artist, Wood has released recordings on the Hyperion and Navona labels.
-Dr. Wood completed his BM at the New England Conservatory of Music under Laurence Lesser, and holds a MM and DMA from Yale University, where he studied with Aldo Parisot.
+As a recording artist, Wood has released works on the Hyperion and Navona labels.
+He completed his Bachelor of Music at the New England Conservatory of Music under Laurence Lesser and earned both his Master of Music and Doctor of Musical Arts from Yale University, where he studied with Aldo Parisot.

 Administrative Staff